2008 Green Bay Packers season: Week 6

-Green Bay received the ball after the half but couldn't get the ball moving and had tp punt after going 3 and out.
+Green Bay received the ball after the half but couldn't get the ball moving and had to punt after going 3 and out.
 On the second play of the Seahawks first drive of the half, RB Julius Jones broke through the middle of the offensive line for a 51-yard gain but the play was called back after a holding penalty on former Packer offensive lineman Mike Wahle.
 The Seahawks couldn't move the ball and were forced to punt.
 The Packers next drive was highlighted by an 8-yard pass to WR Greg Jennings on 3rd and 6.
 The drive came to a halt when Rodgers completed a pass to Donald Driver on 3rd and 11 for 8 yards.
 Seattle responded unsuccessfully with and incomplete pass, a completion for no gain and a second incomplete pass which forced them to punt.
 The biggest play of the game took place on the Packers next possession.
 On 3rd and 6 at the Seattle 45, Rodgers dropped back to pass while WR Greg Jennings sprinted past CB Marcus Trufant on the right side of the field.
 Rodgers through deep down field to Jennings who hauled the pass in at the 5-yard line and fell into the endzone for the lead taking touchdown.
 The Packers were now ahead 17–10 with a little less than 6 minutes left in the 3rd.
 Seattle took over possession but still could not move the ball.
 On 3rd and Charlie Frye dropped back to pass and DE Aaron Kampman sacked him for an 8-yard loss.
 The Packers next drive started at the Green Bay 16. on 3rd and 6 at the 20, Rodgers passed to Greg Jennings for 8 and a 1st down.
 Jennings caught his second pass of the drive on 2nd down to the Green Bay 42 for 14 yards.
 On 2nd and 8 Rodgers rolled to his right but no one was open.
 Rodgers pulled the ball down and ran up the sideline to the Seattle 40 for 16 yards.
 CB Marcus Trufant was also called for defensive holding on the play and 5 yards were tacked onto the end of the run.